So You're Thinking About A Career In The Entertainment Industry!

 I've worked in casting.
 You get hundreds of pictures for one job.
 The casting director doesn't have time to really look at each picture.
 You go through the stack very quickly and put aside only those that are right for the part, look up to industry standards and something about the picture got your attention.
 I just recently did a job dancing in a music video for MTV.
 The reason I got the job?
 The director liked my picture.
 It was a tough dance audition, with over a hundred men auditioning for the two male parts available.
 And I get hired because the director liked my picture.

 As you're pursing your career, do you want to do temp work, be a waiter or a telemarketer?
 If not, then it's very important that you have a profession of some kind that you can do to pay your bills.
 If you're in school majoring in the arts, then minor in something else that you can use to get work as you're pursuing your real dreams.
 Or have your own side business that you can build over time.
 Until the real estate market crashed, mine was Real Estate Investing.
 I bought & sold properties, built spec homes to sell, and own rentals all over the country.
-Now I just purchase and rehab a home every once in a while, click HERE for more details about my real estate business.
-This business allowed me to pay my bills during slow times in my entertainment career and live quite well taking many vacations and traveling the world.
+That business allowed me to pay my bills during slow times in my entertainment career and live quite well taking many vacations and traveling the world.
 Once the real estate market crashed, I started a production company producing TV commercials, corporate videos, and film projects.
 It took the place of real estate so that I still had a business that would allow me to make a nice living while always working on my entertainment career.
 The website for my corporate division of the production company is Silver Dove Productions.
 The film division is Silver Dove Films.